skiselev/micro_8088/README.md

 ## Specifications
 * Processor: Intel 8088 or compatible, NEC V20
-  * Supports IBM PC/XT standard 4.77 MHz CPU frequency, and (when using FE2010A chipset) 7.16 MHz and 9.54 MHz CPU frequencies
+  * Supports IBM PC/XT standard 4.77 MHz CPU frequency and, when using FE2010A chipset, 7.16 MHz and 9.54 MHz CPU frequencies
 * Coprocessor: Intel 8087
 * Faraday FE2010/FE2010A chipset, implementing the following components:
   * One 8237 direct memory access controller (DMAC)